MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-ivmrmonitorconfig.md

 req.lib: Strmiids.lib
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IVMRMonitorConfig
+ - strmif/IVMRMonitorConfig
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - Strmiids.lib
  - Strmiids.dll
 api_name:
  - IVMRMonitorConfig
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IVMRMonitorConfig interface

 ## -description

 The <code>IVMRMonitorConfig</code> interface is implemented by the <a href="https://docs.microsoft.com/windows/desktop/DirectShow/video-mixing-renderer-filter-7">Video Mixing Renderer Filter 7</a> (VMR-7).
 Applications use this interface to determine the capabilities of the display devices on the system and to control which device is used to display the output.
 For example, if the system contains a hardware DVD decoder and the VMR is rendering the output from that decoder, then on a multi-monitor system, an application must use this interface to specify the display device that is connected to the decoder.